 Source: *U.S. Bureau of Labor Statistics

-Due to the sensitive nature of the work, clinical pharmacy positions require a Pharm.D or a Ph.D. degree on top of a 4-year bachelor degree.
-It usually takes students between two and four years to complete a Pharm.D. or Ph.D. program.
-All 50 states have laws stating that clinical pharmacists must have a license in addition to the required education.
+Clinical pharmacy positions require a Pharm.D degree on top of a 4-year bachelor degree.
+It usually takes students three or four years to complete a Pharm.D. program.
+All 50 states have laws stating that pharmacists must have a license in addition to the required education.
+In addition, clinical pharmacists may need to complete a residency.
 The criteria for licensure vary by state, but usually include a series of written tests that must be repeated every few years.
 Students interested in becoming clinical pharmacists should take classes covering chemistry, pharmacology, toxicology, psychology, and biology.

 Clinical pharmacists need to pay close attention to detail and should have a firm science background.
 They also need excellent communication skills and must be able to effectively counsel patients about the effects of required medication.